 will have to download all of your dependencies again next time you run the task, significantly slowing down the build.

-The solution to this is to mount a cache that persists between builds into your container for your
+The solution to this is to mount a cache into your container for your

 For example, the official Golang Docker images set

 allow your dependencies to be persisted across builds.